thejunto/handbook/content/how_we_work.md

 ### Our daily workflow

-Three times a week we make a Google Hangouts call during our WTT.
+Three times a week we have a Google Hangouts call during our WTT.
 We discuss specific topics concerning our weekly priorities and workflow, and to nourish our company culture.

 - Monday: Metrics, and individual and shared priorities.
     + Check three company areas and metrics on the past week's progress.